wojemann/GPT-seizure-freedom/README.md

 Ojemann, W.K.S., Xie, K., Liu, K. et al. Zero-Shot Extraction of Seizure Outcomes from Clinical Notes Using Generative Pretrained Transformers.
 J Healthc Inform Res (2025). https://doi.org/10.1007/s41666-025-00198-5

 ## Contents
+* infer_llama.py
+  * Script for running inference on medical notes using the Llama2-13b-instruct checkpoint.
+This script contains code to generate predictions for all prompt engineering methods described in the methods section.
+This script was used to generate seizure freedom predictions for both the validation dataset and the disparities analysis.
+* seq_class.py
+  * Script for training a BERT model to classify reasoning output from Llama2 into seizure freedom classes.
+* eval_llama.py
+  * Script for extracting seizure freedom classes from Llama2 output.
+This script employs regex rules for the one-word prompt and deploys the pretrained BERT model (seq_class.py) to extract seizure freedom classes from reasoning outputs.
 * GPT_analysis_and_visualization.ipynb
   * Notebook for performing statistical comaprisons between different prompt engineering strategies and datasets.
 This notebook contains the code used to generate Figures 1, 2, 3, and 4 as well as values for Table 2.
 The notebook also contains code used to generate summary statistics for results sections 3.1-3.4 and 3.6 of the manuscript.
 * logistic_mixed_effects.py